Skip to main content

 Process product images matching "summer shoot" uploaded recently:

-3. Use get_social_media_images to generate Instagram feed and Facebook post versions.
+3. Generate Instagram feed and Facebook post versions using branded image transformation.

-4. Use create_share to create a branded review page with allow_approval enabled for the buying team.
+4. Create a branded review page with approvals enabled for the buying team.

 Give me the share URL and a summary of assets processed.